wallarm/product-documentation/docs/4.2/about-wallarm/api-discovery.md

 # Discovering API inventory <a href="../subscription-plans/#subscription-plans"><img src="../../images/api-security-tag.svg" style="border: none;"></a>

-The **API Discovery** module of the Wallarm platform builds your application REST API inventory based on the actual API usage.
+The **API Discovery** module of the Wallarm platform [builds](#enabling-and-configuring-api-discovery) your application REST API inventory based on the actual API usage.
 The module continuously analyzes the real traffic requests and builds the API inventory based on the analysis results.
+This article gives an overview of **API Discovery**: issues addressed by it, its purpose and main possibilities.

-By default, the API Discovery module is [disabled](#enabling-and-configuring-api-discovery).
+For information on how to use the **API Discovery** module, refer to its [user guide](../user-guides/api-discovery.md).

 ## Issues addressed by API Discovery

 **Building an actual and complete API inventory** is the main issue the API Discovery module is addressing.

 Keeping API inventory up-to-date is a difficult task.
 There are multiple teams that use different APIs and it is a common case that different tools and processes are used to produce the API documentation.
-As a result, companies struggle in both understanding what APIs they have, what data they expose and having an up-to-date API documentation.
+As a result, companies struggle in both understanding what APIs they have, what data they expose and having up-to-date API documentation.

-Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API inventory all endpoints that actually processing the requests.
+Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API inventory all endpoints that are actually processing the requests.

 **As you have your API inventory discovered by Wallarm, you can**: